g-tiwari/Serenity-Demo/README.md

 # Serenity-Demo
-This Project is all about a demonstration of a BDD project using JBehave and Selenium.
-This Project has an updated version of Thucydides (Serenity)
+This project is all about a demonstration of a BDD project using JBehave and Selenium.
+This project has an updated version of Thucydides (Serenity)

-#How to do setup
+#How to do set up

 For doing set up follow following steps